 The CWC PCN's Patient Advisory Council involves members of the community in our initiatives to ensure patients and families are true partners in primary care.
 We are committed to collaborating with patients and families to plan and deliver safe, high-quality healthcare services.

 The purpose of the council is to:

 Joining the council is your opportunity to make a difference for patients and families throughout our region.

 A patient advisor is someone who wants to help us improve the quality of our care for all patients.
 They share feedback based on their own experiences and help us understand how to change for the better.
-By partnering with us, they provide important insights into our programs, plans and projects.
+By partnering with us, they provide important insights into our programs, plans, and projects.

 This is your chance to help us improve our care for you, your family and your community and give patients a voice in the process.
-Meetings will be catered and pre-approved travel will be reimbursed.

 Over time, the frequency of meetings may change and opportunities to join new projects could arise.